 OpenSSH default configuration file is /etc/ssh/sshd_config, which contains all the configuration used by SSH server.
-All the option start with # symbols are used with default settings.
+All the options start with # symbols are used with default settings.
 To change any option first remove the # symbol, change the value and restart ssh server to reload the options.

-Step 1: Change SSH Port
+Tip 1 – Change SSH Port

-By default ssh listen on standard port 22.
-The first step to secure your server is to change port, because of this is known port by every one.
-Edit configuration file and change Port option as below
+By default, ssh listen on standard port 22.
+The first step to secure your server is to change the port, because of this is known port by everyone.
+Edit the configuration file:

 ssh -p 2222 [email protected]

-By default root user are allowed to ssh from remote clients, For security purpose we recommend to disable direct root access.
-Use any non root account for ssh and then switch ( su – ) to root account.
+By default root user are allowed to ssh from remote clients, For security purpose, we recommend to disable direct root access.
+Use any non-root account for ssh and then switch ( su – ) to root account.